babelouest/glewlwyd/README.md

 See the [register/update e-mail/reset credentials documentation](docs/REGISTER.md) for more information on the registration, update e-mail or reset credentials features.

-Based on a plugin architecture to make it easier to add or update storing backends, authentication schemes or process.
+Based on a plugin architecture to make it easier to add or update storage backends, authentication schemes or process.

-Allows passwordless authentication.
+**Allows passwordless authentication.**

 Adding new authentication schemes or backend storage for users and clients is possible via the plugin architecture.